IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/load_on_demand.md

 #### Getting basic data

 We will be communicating with our backend service over HTTP protocol using XMLHttpRequest interface the browsers provide.
 In order to achieve this more easily we will use Angular's [`HttpClient`](https://angular.io/api/common/http/HttpClient) module that offers a simplified client HTTP API.
-That way in order to get our data we would need this simple method in our service:
+That way in order to get our data we will need this simple method in our service:

 ```typescript